AntonOrel/jwt/README.md

 A JWT consists of the following three parts: the header, the payload, and the signature.
 Simply, a JWT is a string consisting of three components, each component delimited by a “.” (period) character.
-The overall scheme is the following: <header>.<payload>.<signature>
+The overall scheme is the following: header.payload.signature
--a.
+a.
 Header.
 Algorithm & Token Type.
 A JSON (Base64 encoded) that has information about algorithm used (like HS256, RSA) and so on.

--b.
+b.
 Payload: Data.
 A JSON (Base64 encoded) that has information about the user.

--c.
+c.
 Signature: A string that was generated using #a + #b + secret key (a secret that only the server knows), using the algorithm mentioned in #a.

 JWT Header:
 `eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9`